 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe approved contractor on an annual basis to ensure their safe and efficient operation.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.